CodingAvenue/codestop-course-db-in-php/content/PreparedStatement/PreparedStatement.q.md

 - It sets random values of question marks to the SQL statement.

-- It replaces the values in the SQL statement with question marks to have randomized values.
+- It replaces the values in the SQL statement with question marks to have random values.

 - It substitutes the values in the SQL statement with question marks to prevent SQL injection attacks.